 However, Fiji is known as the soft coral capital of the world and offers an unparalleled underwater experience.
 Head to Taveuni to snorkel the famously vibrant Rainbow Reef, or visit Kadavu Island to dive the 100km long Great Astrolabe Reef, home to turtles, sea snakes, reef sharks, eels, pufferfish, and sea horses.
 Or you can just wade in off any of the beaches in these parts to snorkel with all manner of underwater wonders.

 If you’d rather stay on top of the water, then your options are endless in either location.
 Kayaking, SUP boarding, sailing, and fishing are available all over these islands.
 And of course, there’s the surfing.
 Hawaii is world-famous for its waves, and the surf culture is a part of everyday life.
 Take lessons on famous Waikiki Beach, or test your skills against some of the best breaks in the world.
 Fiji might not be quite so famous, but it’s not short of a break or two.
 Pro surfers can find world-class waves on the Mamanucas, while beginners can learn the art of wave riding on the main island of Viti Levu.

-Conclusion: If you have a passion for diving and snorkeling, we’d recommend Fiji.
+Winner: If you have a passion for diving and snorkeling, we’d recommend Fiji.
 If surfing world-famous waves is your dream, it has to be Hawaii.